RESOURCES·BLOG·AI WORKFORCE

 1. Intake.
 A role brief becomes a structured specialist search.
 Domain, credentials, seniority, shift availability.
 Not a LinkedIn search — a rubric-driven query against a pool of credentialed candidates.

 2. Structured interviews at scale.
-Humans can't interview 400 candidates a week.
+Humans can't interview hundreds of candidates a week.
 AI interviewers can — running the same screen every time, scoring live, handing a recruiter-ready packet to the hiring lead.
-First-round conversion rates 3-4x higher than unstructured phone screens.
+The same screen for every candidate, against a defined rubric, instead of a different unstructured phone call each time.

 3. Calibrated onboarding.
 A new specialist doesn't just read a rubric.
 They annotate 50 calibration cases where the ground truth is known.
 Inter-annotator agreement gets measured before they touch real labels.